brilliantlabsAR/frame-codebase/README.md

 1. Install the [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) extension for VSCode in order to enable debugging.

 1. A debugging launch is already configured within `.vscode/launch.json`.
-Run the `Both Cores` launch configuration from the `Run and Debug` panel, or press `F5`.
+Run the `J-Link` launch configuration from the `Run and Debug` panel, or press `F5`.
 The project will automatically build and flash before launching.

-1. To monitor the logs, run the task `RTT Console` and ensure the `Both Cores` launch configuration is running.
+1. To monitor the logs, run the task `RTT Console` and ensure the `J-Link` launch configuration is running.

 ## FPGA